 Q4.
-Unity in the Worldwide Church of Christ
+The Worldwide Church of Christ

 There is only One who is capable of accurate judgment of the hearts and beliefs and intentions of people.
 At the appropriate time, the verdict will be given.
 Right now is the time of grace and salvation, not judgment (John 3:17).
 Believers are called to be discerning, but not to pass sentences.
 Our job is to live love, which is the evidence of our faith in Christ (1 John 3:23-24).
 We need to do our best to develop relationships with people that can open the door for the Gospel.
 We might be the only opportunity someone (even someone involved in another Christian denomination) has to hear the genuine Truth and experience unconditional Love.
 Lack of unity only speaks hypocrisy and, at the core, unbelief.